Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 -g \\\
 b
 \end{bmatrix}$$
 z stays to 0.
-In general this option warm starts well equality constrained QP.
+In general, this option warm starts well equality constrained QP.

-\subsubsection OverviewWarmStartWithPreviousResult Warm start with previous result
+\subsubsection OverviewWarmStartWithPreviousResult Warm start with the previous result

-If set to this option, the solver will warm start x, y and z with the values of the previous problem solved and it will keep all the last parameters of the solver (i.e., proximal step sizes for example, and the full workspace with the ldlt factorization etc.).
-Hence, if the new problem to solve is the same as the previous one, the problem is warm started at the solution (and zero iteration will be executed).
+If set to this option, the solver will warm start x, y, and z with the values of the previous problem solved and it will keep all the last parameters of the solver (i.e., proximal step sizes, for example, and the full workspace with the Cholesky factorization etc.).
+Hence, if the new problem to solve is the same as the previous one, the problem is warm-started at the solution (and zero iteration will be executed).

-This option has been thought initially for being used in optimal control like problems, when the next problem to be solved is closed to the previous one.
+This option was initially thought to be used in optimal control-like problems when the next problem to be solved is close to the previous one.
 Indeed, if the problem changes only slightly, it is reasonable to warm start the new problem with the value of the previous one for speeding the whole runtime.

-Note however, that if your update involves new matrices or that you decide to change parameters involved in the ldlt factorization (i.e., the proximal step sizes), then for consistency, the solver will automatically refactorize the ldlt with these updates (and taking into account the last values of x, y and z for the active set).
+Note, however, that if your update involves new matrices or you decide to change parameters involved in the Cholesky factorization (i.e., the proximal step sizes), then for consistency, the solver will automatically refactorize the Cholesky with these updates (and taking into account the last values of x, y, and z for the active set).

 Finally, note that this option is set by default in the solver.
 At the first solve, as there is no previous results, x, y and z are warm started with the 0 vector value.